University of the Philippines Los Baños

+The university hosts a number of local and international research centers, including the International Rice Research Institute (IRRI), ASEAN Center for Biodiversity, World Agroforestry Centre, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).

 History

+Birth of the UP College of Agriculture

 UPLB was originally established as the University of the Philippines College of Agriculture (UPCA) on March 6, 1909, by the UP Board of Regents.
 Edwin Copeland, an American botanist and Thomasite from the Philippine Normal College in Manila, was its first dean.
 Classes began in June 1909 with five professors while 12 students initially enrolled in the program.
+UPCA was the first college to be organized in UP following the enactment of the University Act of 1908.

+UPCA in World War II and Its Postwar Reconstruction (1940s)

 During the Japanese occupation of the Philippines, UPCA was closed and the campus converted into an internment camp for allied nationals and a headquarters of the Japanese army.
 For three years, the college was home to more than 2,000 civilians, mostly Americans, that were captured by the Japanese.
 In 1945, as part of the liberation of the Philippines, the US Army sent 130 11th Airborne Division paratroopers to Los Baños to rescue the internees.
 Only four paratroopers and two Filipino guerrillas were killed in the raid.
 However, Japanese reinforcements arrived two days later, destroying UPCA facilities and killing some 1,500 Filipino civilians in Los Baños soon afterwards.

 UPCA became the first unit of the University of the Philippines to open after the war, with Leopoldo Uichanco as dean.
 However, only 125 (16 percent) of the original students enrolled.
 It was even worse for the School of Forestry, which only had nine students.
 Likewise, only 38 professors returned to teach.
 UPCA used its ₱470,546 (US$10,800) share in the Philippine-US War Damage Funds (released in 1947) for reconstruction.

 Further financial endowments from the United States Agency for International Development (USAID) and the Mutual Security Agency (MSA) allowed the construction of new facilities, while scholarship grants, mainly from the Rockefeller Foundation and the International Cooperation Administration, helped fund the training of UPCA faculty.
 From 1947 to 1958, a total of 146 faculty members had been granted MS and PhD scholarships in US universities.